What is Urbit?

 A "paper wallet" is a physical medium printed or engraved with a secret.
-These are resistent to network attacks, but have the downside that the secret must be entered into a computer by hand, exposing the user to attacks from malware and evesdroppers.
+These are resistent to network attacks, but the downside is that the secret must be entered into a computer by hand, exposing the user to attacks from malware and eavesdroppers.

 This tier includes any method where secrets are stored on an everyday computing platform.
 Some such methods are:

 - Encrypted PDFs containing a secret on your desktop’s drive

 - Storing secrets on a cloud account protected by multi-factor authentication

 This method is risky for a number of reasons.
 Networked computers can contain malware.
 Computers that see common use are also prone to crashes and data loss.
 Storing secrets on cloud accounts mitigates the risk of data destruction, but it exposes a much larger attack surface to malicious actors.

 For all of these reasons, if you use Tier 3 methods, use them only for the storage of low-value secrets.